When a health condition makes life difficult, OT is here to help.

 OT is safe, cost-effective, and backed by scientific research.

-Occupational therapy can be provided by occupational therapists (OTs) and occupational therapy assistants (OTAs).
-This article covers the many dimensions of our wonderful profession.
-We will dive into the specifics of OT, including:
+Occupational therapy, or OT for short, can be provided by occupational therapists (OTs) and occupational therapy assistants (OTAs).

 - What do occupational therapists do?